hOW TO MAKE SLIME

 - Add ¼ cup of Sodium Tetraborate (Borax) Solution to the glue and water mixture and stir slowly.

 - The slime will begin to form immediately.
 Lift some of the solution with the stir stick and observe how the consistency has changed from Step 1.

-- When not in use, store the slime in a plastic bag in the fridge to keep it
+- When not in use, store the slime in an airtight plastic bag in the fridge to keep it from growing mold.

 The glue has an ingredient called polyvinyl acetate, which is a liquid polymer.
 The borax links the polyvinyl acetate molecules to each other, creating one large, flexible polymer.
 This kind of slime will get stiffer and more like putty the more you play with it.
 Experiment with different glues to see if they create slime (e.g., carpenter glue, tacky glue, etc.).